-Most people know David Bowie as a popstar and performer, but do you know his secret talent?
-He embraced the fine arts as well as music, performing arts and was also very passionate about painting.
+Most people know David Bowie as a pop star and performer, but do you know his secret talent?
+He embraced the fine arts as well as music, and performing arts and was also very passionate about painting.
 To express himself, he created lots of works that show a touch of Neo-Expressionism.
 Meet David Bowie the artist and see his paintings.

 A Private Painter

 He didn’t limit himself to music.
 Bowie also acted in several movies and stage productions.
 Having a creative mind, it shouldn’t come as a huge surprise that he also expressed himself through other arts such as painting.

 In the early stages, Bowie didn’t have great ambitions for his painting.
 It was a private thing and was about problem-solving.
 Whenever he encountered a creative obstacle in the music he was working on, he would revert to drawing and painting.
 You can see that, for example, in Turkish Father and Son, a canvas that he made while writing the song Yassassin.
 The melody has a strong Turkish flavor and the title is Turkish for long life.

 The public is more appreciative of Bowie’s music compared to his painting.
 That is probably why this artistic side of Bowie isn’t very well known.
 It wasn’t until 1995, when he used a self-portrait on the cover of his album Outside, that he had his first exposition New Afro/Pagan and Work: 1975-1995 at The Gallery in London.
 A year later, he featured in an art gallery in Basel, Switzerland.